RandyMcMillan/dotfiles/doc/descriptors.md

 provided, which takes as input a public key, and describes a set of P2PK, P2PKH, P2WPKH, and P2SH-P2WPH scripts for that key.
 In case the key is uncompressed, the set only includes P2PK and P2PKH scripts.

+### Output Descriptors vs. Addresses

+Like a bitcoin address, a bitcoin output descriptor can be used as a human readable representation of a scriptPubKey that a given wallet knows how to spend.
+But by contrast with addresses, output descriptors are inappropriate for requesting payments because they:

+1. Can reveal more key information than a sender needs to send a payment, reducing security and anonymity.
+2. Don't have checksums or error recovery.
+3. Don't have flags restricting usage to mainnet or testnet.
+4. Will refer to a collection of scriptPubKeys rather than a unique scriptPubKey if `combo()` expressions or BIP32 wildcard ranges are used.
+5. Can more easily generate nonstandard transactions that won't be relayed on the P2P network.